NREL/EnergyPlus/doc/src/docs/InputOutputReference/01c-InputOutputReference.md

 #### Field: No Load Outdoor Air Flow Rate When No Cooling or Heating is Needed

-This numeric field defines the outdoor air flow rate through the system (i.e., through the Outdoor air Mixer’s Outside_Air_Stream_Node) in cubic meters per second when neither cooling nor heating is required (i.e., the DX cooling coil and heating coil are off but the supply air fan operates).
+This numeric field defines the outdoor air flow rate through the system (i.e., through the Outdoor air Mixer's Outside_Air_Stream_Node) in cubic meters per second when neither cooling nor heating is required (i.e., the DX cooling coil and heating coil are off but the supply air fan operates).
 Values must be greater than or equal to 0, or this field is autosizable.
 Note that the no load outdoor air flow rate can be changed during the simulation using a multiplier schedule (Ref.
 Field: Outdoor air volumetric flow rate multiplier schedule name).
 For any simulation timestep, the no load outdoor air flow rate cannot exceed the no load supply air flow rate.
-This field is only used when the unitary system’s supply air fan operating mode is specified as continuous fan operation (Ref.
+This field is only used when the unitary system's supply air fan operating mode is specified as continuous fan operation (Ref.
 Field: Supply air fan operating mode schedule name).
-If the system’s supply air fan operating mode is specified as continuous fan operation and this value is set to zero or the field is left blank, then the model assumes that the no load outdoor air flow rate is equal to the outdoor air flow rate when the coils were last operating (for cooling operation [i.e. Cooling outdoor air flow rate] or heating operation [i.e. Heating outdoor air flow rate]) and this field is not used.
+If the system's supply air fan operating mode is specified as continuous fan operation and this value is set to zero or the field is left blank, then the model assumes that the no load outdoor air flow rate is equal to the outdoor air flow rate when the coils were last operating (for cooling operation [i.e. Cooling outdoor air flow rate] or heating operation [i.e. Heating outdoor air flow rate]) and this field is not used.

 #### Field: Outdoor Air Flow Rate Multiplier Schedule Name